SEGA’s new SEGA Forever collection brings classic games to mobile for free

 Comix_Zone_-_Mobile_-_Screenshot_02_1497526078

 SEGA’s not stopping with those five, however – the plan is to launch new additions to the collection every two weeks, which should mean you’ll eventually see all your boxes ticked in terms of SEGA console nostalgia.
-This will expand to cover multiple console generations over time, SEGA says, and icludes both “official emulations and ported games.”
+This will expand to cover multiple console generations over time, SEGA says, and includes both “official emulations and ported games.”

 Classic games likely have a finite shelf life, so it makes sense that we’d see companies do whatever they can to extract all of their value before that time runs out.
 But for gamers, this new model is a welcome change, since it means you can casually enjoy classics without putting down any money at all, and getting the ad-free upgrade isn’t going to break the bank.